Mario7F/Kubernetes-CKA/README.md

 #### Scaling with Replica Sets

-# Notes on Kubernetes
+# Study Notes on Kubernetes

-# Study Labs For CKA
+# Practice Labs For CKA